 If you work in digital marketing, at some point you’ll need to run a social media marketing campaign as part of your overall digital marketing efforts.
 However, coming up with a specific campaign can be a daunting task.
 Rather than opening up a spreadsheet and randomly piecing a strategy together, a better approach is to take it one step at a time.
 Below I’ve put together a 7-step checklist that’s easy to use and will ensure you cover all the various aspects that are needed for an effective social media marketing campaign.

 Before you begin writing campaign copy or designing custom graphics, you need to understand the why behind your campaign.
 What are you looking to accomplish?
 How will this campaign contribute to your business goals?
+Some possibilities include:

 Only you can decide which goal you need to hone in on, but every marketing campaign should have at least one objective.
 And the more specific, the better.
 Here are two examples: